 Last night, I went to watch a local theatre production and I happened to be introduced to someone from the tech industry who attended the same show as well.
-He worked in a robotics start-up in USA and told me how he wished he and his start-up colleagues were like the actors on stage.
+He worked in a robotics start-up in the USA and told me how he wished he and his start-up colleagues were like the actors on stage.
 I wasn’t sure what he meant by that so I probed further.
 He said, well, all we do is code, we want to be able to tell stories like them but we don’t know how.

 It’s strange to say that one is unable to tell a story.
 After all, storytelling is a unique characteristic and habit of the human race.
-It is in within our nature to communicate via stories.
+It is within our nature to communicate via stories.
 In the depths of human history, we see countless examples of our ancestors doing so via visual mediums, written words or oral traditions.
 For our ancestors, storytelling had an evolutionary advantage in terms of group cohesion or passing on crucial information for survival.
-In the modern age, storytelling has an advantage of audience engagement as well.
+In the modern age, storytelling has the advantage of audience engagement as well.
 Stories make a brand more relatable, more memorable and more human.

 Therein lies the fundamental question: How then does one tell a corporate story?
 It’s simple, really.

 Interested in learning how to write well?
 Here are 5 free courses to consider trying.

 Look at the stories around you – Nike tells stories of doing the impossible; AirBnB tells stories of belonging anywhere in the world.
 Each and every one of them has a structure to their stories.
 This applies whether it is a website copy, a social media update or a company’s brand promise.
 Here are some common and easy to use examples: